TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-styles-and-templates-appointment-style.md

 The __AppointmentStyleSelector__ is a regular Style Selector and allows you to apply different appointment styles based on some custom logic.
-In the following example, we will apply a different style to appointments belonging to different [Resources]({{slug:resources}}).
+In the following example, we will apply a different style to appointments belonging to different [Resource Types](D7C21926-1825-4792-9FC1-2ED2170D2AC2).

 We will use a scenario in which we have an application containing a RadScheduleView with three conference rooms set as three resources.
 We assume that we already have an Appointment collection which is set as an __AppointmentSource__ of RadScheduleView , and each Appointment has been set a ResourceName and ResourceType via its __Resource__ property.